Norway Fjords with Kids: Bergen, Flam, and the Family Cruise Alternative

 2. Mt.
 Floyen Funicular

-The Floibanen funicular goes from the city center to a viewpoint 1,000 feet up in 8 minutes.
+The Floibanen funicular goes from the city centre to a viewpoint 1,000 feet up in 8 minutes.
 At the top: trails, troll sculptures, a play park, and a cafe.
 Easy with kids of all ages.
-Round-trip ticket: 18 dollars adult, 9 dollars kids 4-15.
+Round-trip ticket: $18 adult, $9 kids 4-15.

 3. Norway in a Nutshell

 This is the iconic family fjord experience and the cruise alternative I keep promising.
-It is a self-guided combination of trains, a fjord cruise, and a bus that you book as a single ticket and complete in one long, glorious day.
+It's a self-guided combination of trains, a fjord cruise, and a bus that you book as a single ticket and complete in one long, glorious day.

 The standard route from Bergen:

-Yes, it is a long day.
-Yes, it is worth it.
+Yes, it's a long day.
+Yes, it's worth it.
 The fjord cruise alone is one of the most memorable boat rides of any trip.
 Pack snacks, layers, and a book, and let the country do the work.
+I texted Lila a video from the Kjosfossen waterfall stop and she replied with one word: "unreal."

 4. Bergen Aquarium